top of page

 • Digital dashboards and SCADA (Supervisory Control and Data Acquisition) systems

-• Real conservation challenges involving
+• Real conservation challenges involving animals at Werribee Open Range Zoo

 This day builds students’ understanding of how science, technology and engineering work together to solve environmental challenges.